webpack/changelog-v5/README.md

 For each export the following information is stored:

-* Is the export used? yes, no, not statically known, not determined. (see also `optimization.usedExports`)
+- Is the export used? yes, no, not statically known, not determined. (see also `optimization.usedExports`)
-* Is the export provided? yes, no, not statically known, not determined. (see also `optimization.providedExports`)
+- Is the export provided? yes, no, not statically known, not determined. (see also `optimization.providedExports`)
-* Can be export name be renamed? yes, no, not determined.
+- Can be export name be renamed? yes, no, not determined.
-* The new name, if the export has been renamed. (see also `optimization.mangleExports`)
+- The new name, if the export has been renamed. (see also `optimization.mangleExports`)
+- Nested ExportsInfo, if the export is an object with information attached itself
+  - Used for reexporting namespace objects: `import * as X from "..."; export { X };`
+  - Used for representing structure in JSON modules (since beta.3)

 (since alpha.10)